OmegaAOL/Firefox-3-Theme-NEW/README.md

 The Native Controls Patch is also not listed here due to a dip in scrolling speed I observed when using it.

 In addition, Echelon only supports Firefox from 115 and upwards - the older version of this theme supports all old versions of Firefox Quantum Photon, and the new version of this theme supports all versions of proton.
-Both theme versions in combination support all versions of Quantum from 57 to 136 spanning a Firefox release history of over 7 years.
+Both theme versions in combination support (on paper) all versions of Quantum from 57 to 131 spanning a Firefox release history of over 7 years.

 ***I prefer classic Firefox/old Quantum Firefox!***